Physical and occupational therapists at Children's Mercy Hospitals and Clinics participate in multidisciplinary clinics including the following:

 - The team consists of two occupational therapists, a physiatrist, nurse practitioner, orthopedic surgeon and plastic surgeon.

-- The brachial plexus clinic is held on the second and fourth Wednesday mornings for new evaluations or follow-up appointments.
-There is also a Thursday afternoon clinic held on the fourth Thursday of the month for those patients and families considering surgical options.
+- The brachial plexus clinic is held on the second Monday of the month.
+This clinic is staffed by the Rehab physician and occupational therapist.
+There is also a multidisciplinary clinic held on the fourth Friday of the month for those patients and families considering surgical options.
+All clinics are held at the Downtown location.

 - BP Clinic Brochure (pdf)